Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Faddeev-Popov Procedure

 Next, the integration variable is changed from $\Phi(t)$ to $R(t)=\Phi(t+t^*)$ and then back to $\Phi(t)$ making the integrand independent of $t^*$.
 After these manipulations the amplitude becomes,

 Since the second term above is positive definite, the effective action $S_\beta$ is obviously minimized, as was the original action $S$, at $\Phi=\Phi_c$.
-This leaves the EOM's unchanged and eliminates the linear term.
-The $t^*$ integral extends over the entire domain $[-T/2,T/2]$ and is trivial.
+This leaves the EOMs unchanged and eliminates the linear term.
+The $t^*$ integral extends over the entire domain $[-T/2,T/2]$ and trivially gives $T$.
 Thus,

 At this point the $\Phi$ integration is replaced by integration over the set of basis coefficients $\alpha_n$ with $n=0,1,2\cdots$.

 The boundary conditions at $\pm T/2$ ensure that,

 so that, after using Eq.~\ref{lam}, the parameter $\lambda(0)$ can be rewritten as $\sqrt{S_0}\alpha_0$.
 Performing the $\alpha_0$ integral then yields,